felipecastrosales/dart_cli_api/README.md

-# Dart API Consume Example
+# Dart CLI & API Example

-This is a simple example of how to consume a REST API using Dart.
+This is a simple example of how to consume a REST API and how build a CLI using Dart.

 ## About

-API Consume Example using Dart.
+API Consume and CLI Example using Dart.

+## API Consume

 See the data modeling example with documentation (explaining the complete code).